 In the 1980s, Hanna became nationally known for his appearances on television.
 In 1983, he was a guest on Good Morning America.
 Viewers enjoyed watching him and learning about the interesting animals he brought with him so much that he became a regular guest and correspondent for the show.
 Two years later, he started visiting The Late Show with David Letterman regularly.
 In 1988, Hanna joined Larry King Live as a regular guest.
-That same year, he published his first book, Monkeys on the Interstate, which shared many stories about his adventures with animals and his work with the Columbus Zoo.
+That same year, he published his first book, Monkeys on the Interstate, in which he shared many stories about his adventures with animals and his work with the Columbus Zoo.
 Since then he's published nearly a dozen more books: Let’s Go to the Petting Zoo with Jack Hanna (1991), Jungle Jack Hanna’s Safari Adventure, Jungle Jack Hanna’s Pocketful of Bugs, Jack Hanna’s Ultimate Guide to Pets (all 1996), What Zookeepers Do (1998), Wild About Babies (2004), Romp, Stomp, Waddle Home, Passport Into the Wild, Jungle Jack: My Wild Life (all 2008) and Wackiest, Wildest, Weirdest Animals of the World (2009).

-Because of his busy schedule, Hanna stepped down from running the day-to-day operations of the zoo in 1992 and became its director emeritus.
-After years of being a guest on many shows, he got his own syndicated program in 1993.
-Still popular, Jack Hanna's Animal Adventures has been on the air for almost fifteen years.
-He also continues to be a regular guest on Good Morning America, The Late Show with David Letterman and Larry King Live, as well as serving as a wildlife correspondent for FOX News.
-Hanna also has a new series in the works called Into the Wild, which will feature him exploring exotic locales and encountering the animals that live in these places.
+Due to the demands of his busy schedule, Hanna stepped down from running the day-to-day operations of the zoo in 1992 and became its director emeritus.
+After years of being a guest on many shows, he hosted his own syndicated program in 1993.
+Still popular in reruns, Jack Hanna's Animal Adventures has been on the air for more than 20 years.